Our Additional Programs

 Each semester, we offer Bayside Afternoon Classes for Full-Day Primary (4 years old and older) and Elementary students.

-The Registration Lottery for Fall 2025 classes opens on Friday, May 23, and closes on Friday, March 30 at 8:30 am.
+The Registration Lottery for Winter 2025 classes opens on Wednesday, November 5, and closes on Thursday, November 13.

 Be sure to register for each class separately.
 For more about the lottery system, click the tab above.